 The worst way to sleep when you have eyelash extensions is on your front.
-By contrast, sleeping on your back (the supine position) is the best way to preserve semi-permanent eyelashes.
+In contrast, sleeping on your back (the supine position) is the best way to preserve semi-permanent eyelashes.

-If you can’t change your sleeping position easily, there are other options.
+If you can’t change your sleeping position easily, there are alternatives.
 Getting silk or satin pillowcases or a 3D eye mask can prevent excessive shedding.

-Also, your skincare routine and the products you put on your skin before bed are important as they can damage your extensions.
+Also, your skincare routine and the products you put on your skin before bed are important because they can damage your extensions.

 Can I Sleep with Eyelash Extensions?

 A well-kept set of eyelash extensions should last 3-6 weeks.

 Nonetheless, how you sleep affects the longevity of your set, and your sleeping position, bedding, and even nighttime skincare routine all impact the state of your extensions.